Beaconhouse National University - Center for Policy Research

 Email: zainab.ahmed@bnu.edu.pk

-Dr. Zeeshan Zaigham
+Dr. Zeeshan Zaighum

-Dr. Zeeshan Zaigham is an educator, researcher, and communication strategist passionate about exploring the evolving dynamics of media and warfare in today's interconnected world.
+Dr. Zeeshan Zaighum is an educator, researcher, and communication strategist passionate about exploring the evolving dynamics of media and warfare in today's interconnected world.
 With a PhD in Mass Communication from Beaconhouse National University, he combines academic depth with real-world relevance, focusing on Strategic Communication (StratCom) and Fifth-Generation Hybrid Warfare (5GHW).
 His work addresses critical issues affecting national security, policy-making, and media landscapes.

-As an Assistant Professor, Dr. Zaigham is dedicated to inspiring students to think critically and innovatively about the role of communication in modern challenges.
+As an Assistant Professor, Dr. Zaighum is dedicated to inspiring students to think critically and innovatively about the role of communication in modern challenges.
 His groundbreaking research, including his PhD dissertation on 5GHW, has opened new pathways for understanding the intersection of security and media.
 From examining the weaponization of digital platforms to studying how media shapes public policy, his contributions offer fresh perspectives to both academic and policy communities.

-Dr. Zaigham is also deeply committed to knowledge-sharing beyond the classroom.
+Dr. Zaighum is also deeply committed to knowledge-sharing beyond the classroom.
 He has conducted workshops and training sessions for government departments, think tanks, and policy institutes, empowering professionals to navigate the complexities of strategic communication.
 His certifications in digital journalism and crisis communication further reflect his hands-on approach to addressing real-world issues.

 He can be reached at: